nateedwick/CANETE_PA2/README.md

 ## Getting Started
 The code can be run in any Python environment that supports NumPy.
 For this project, **Jupyter Notebook** was used through **Anaconda Navigator** to write and execute the solutions.
-Note: When using np.save("filename.npy", array), the .npy file is automatically saved in the same folder as the Jupyter Notebook file.
+When using np.save("filename.npy", array), the .npy file is automatically saved in the same folder as the Jupyter Notebook file.

 ## Problems and Solutions